qqzeng/distributed-mutual-exclusion/README.md

  **Phase a**.
 Each process repeats the following procedures several times independently.

 1. Perform local operations, which sleep for an interval between [100, 300]ms.
 2. Start entering the critical section.
-Execute the acquisition mutex code.
+Execute the code of mutex acquisition.
 3. Execute the critical section .
-Accumulating a global shared variable, which randomly increases the it by a number between [1,10] every 100ms during the [100, 200] ms period.
-At the mean time, record these accumulated intermediate values by a global array and saving to file.
+Accumulating a global shared variable, which randomly increases it by a number between [1,10] every 100ms during the peroid of [100, 200]ms. At the mean time, record these accumulated intermediate values by a global array and saving to file.
 4. Exit the critical section.
 Execute the release mutex code.

 **Phase b**.
 Each process repeats the following procedures several times independently.

-1. For a specific process, if the number of its PID is even, then sleep for an interval between  [100, 300]ms first, and then repeat the `Phase a` operation process.
-Processes with odd PID repeat the `Phase b` process directly.
+1. For a specific process, if the number of its `PID` is even, then sleep for an interval between  [100, 300]ms first, and then repeat the `Phase a` operation process.
+While processes with odd `PID` repeat the `Phase b` process directly.

-The verification of the test results of the four algorithms focuses on two aspects:
+The verification of the test results of these four algorithms focuses on two aspects:

 - **Algorithm correctness**.
 Ensure mutual access to shared resources by checking records of global arrays in `Phase a&b`.
 In addition, verify the access log file for the process access shared resources.
 - **Bandwidth and latency**.
 Count the number of messages being read and written for each process, and obtain the delay of the mutex algorithm, and calculate the average delay.